Johnny Byrne (footballer): International career

 Byrne played for England at both youth and under-23 levels.
 He became the first Fourth Division player to win a cap for the under-23 side.

 In November 1961 Byrne was called up to the England team, despite playing outside the top two divisions at the time, one of only five post-war players to achieve this.
 Byrne played the whole of the 1–1 draw against Northern Ireland, part of the 1962 British Home Championship, at Wembley Stadium.

 He was a strong candidate to be selected for the 1962 FIFA World Cup in Chile, but he was shunned by the Football Association's selectors after getting involved in a confrontation with former England favourite Don Howe in a league match at The Hawthorns.

 He got his first (and second) England goal in the 1–8 win over Switzerland.
 On 16 May 1964, possibly Byrne's greatest achievement came, as he scored a hat-trick, in Lisbon, in England's 4–3 win over a Portugal team that included Eusébio.

 He missed out on a place in the eventually victorious England squad, at the 1966 FIFA World Cup.

 Personal life

 Byrne married Margaret when he was 18 years old.

 He died suddenly following a heart attack in Cape Town on 27 October 1999, aged 60.

+His son Mark played for Hellenic and Cape Town Spurs.
+Later he was president of Hellenic.
+He died in 2021.